 Since I have volunteered myself as anti human trafficking activist, I was constantly looking for a solution which can not only strengthen the anti human trafficking efforts made around the world but can create a wave of social change as well.
 Going through lots of information on the internet and on social media, I found that digital technology is the only way to reach masses affected by human trafficking aka modern slavery each year.

 Through my research, I realized that we need a real place where we can find all the information about human traffickers and we can raise the voice to end that brutal issue that has became a No. 1 crime around the globe.

 Anti-human trafficking policy measures have evolved internationally since 100 years ago.
 Since 1904, the international community has been working to assemble the pieces of the human trafficking puzzle.
 While governments, international organizations, and nongovernmental organizations have recognized the importance of collaboration and have established some co-ordination mechanisms and practices, they haven’t been able to overcome challenges.

 Despite great improvements to international governmental and non-governmental efforts, they are not always reaching the people who need help, who are mostly deprived poor people.

 There are still millions who don’t even know what the indication signs of human trafficking are, what the forms of human trafficking are, and how much their region is affected by the problem.
 They don’t even know which global organizations are running anti human trafficking campaigns.

-How Internet and Social Media Can Help in Anti Human Trafficking Programs:
+How Internet & Social Media Can Help in Anti-Human Trafficking Programs: